Guide to Essential Oils and Scents to Combat Stress and Fatigue

 Muscle Aches – Marjoram works well for specific muscle aches and soreness.

-To learn more about basic essential oils, their origin and therapeutic benefits, click here.
+Discover more about basic essential oils, their origin and therapeutic benefits.

 Another effective way to utilize aromatherapy is during a routine massage.
 Cooper Spa in Dallas offers various massages and aromatherapy blends for topical and aromatic needs.
-For more information about Cooper Spa or to schedule an appointment, click here or call 972.392.7729.
+Learn more about Cooper Spa or schedule an appointment online, or call 972.392.7729.